mattsingh/COP4520-Assignment-2/README.md

 You can change the number of guests by altering the value of the `NUM_GUESTS` variable in the `Party.java` file.

 You can also change the duration of the party by altering the value of the `PARTY_DURATION_SECONDS` variable in the `Party.java` file.

+You can also change the speed of the simulation by altering the value of the `TIME_MULTIPLIER` variable in the `Party.java` file.
+This is multiplied to every `Thread.sleep()` call in the program.